 - Is it a good representation of my business?

 - Is the design simple enough?

 - Does it look too much like any other logos?

 - Will it still be relevant five years down the road?

-Giving clear direction is necessary, but try not to become the designer yourself.
-You have hired a designer for a reason, so let them do what they do best.
-If you have chosen a good designer that communicates well and matches your preferred style, then you can be confident they will present you with quality work.
+Try not to become the designer, though.
+Remember to give your designer problems to solve, not solutions to use.
+You have hired a professional designer for a reason, so let them do what they do best.
+If you have an experienced designer that communicates well and matches your preferred style, then you can be confident they will present you with quality work.

-However, it’s definitely worth the effort to strive for a strong logo design, as it’s one of the first things your audience sees and it will be with you for a long time as you continue to build and grow.
+It’s definitely worth the time, money, and effort to get a strong identity that fits your brand and speaks to your audience.
+It’s one of the first things people see from your business, and it will be with you for a long time as you continue to grow.